 What Is An RV Generator?

+An RV generator usually refers to an engine-driven machine to convert fuel into electricity.
 Most RVs have a few different ways to generate electricity.
 Onboard batteries are used to store energy but need outside sources to charge them.
 Most RVs get some charge from the RV engine or tow vehicle alternator.
 Many RV’s also have solar panels to replenish them.
 Another vital power source many RV’s have is a generator, which runs on gas, diesel, or propane and generates 120-volt electricity.

 A generator is rarely an RV’s only power source, but in some ways, it acts as a safety net.
 It’s what makes an RV genuinely self-contained.
 When your batteries run down, you can turn to your generator when you aren’t hooked up to shore power.
 It will provide AC power immediately and reliably as long as it has fuel.
-It can also restore battery life.

 RV Generator Sizes